 There are well over a dozen proposed locations for Mount Sinai.
-Some are in Egypt, others in Jordan, and a few in Saudi Arabia.
-Though scholarly tradition largely holds that Mount Sinai is St. Catherine's in Egypt's Sinai Peninsula, there is another unbroken tradition identifying Mount Sinai in Saudi Arabia that dates back to the 3rd century B.C.
+Some are in Egypt, others in Jordan, and others still in Saudi Arabia.
+Though scholarly tradition largely holds that Mount Sinai is St. Catherine's in Egypt's Sinai Peninsula, there is another unbroken tradition identifying Mount Sinai in Saudi Arabia that dates back to the 3rd century B.C. (and potentially earlier).

 Ancient Jewish Tradition

 300 B.C. – 134 B.C. – The Septuagint

 The Septuagint (the first known Greek translation of the Original Hebrew Pentateuch and following books, known as the Old Testament in the Christian Bible) was translated and circulated among the Alexandrian Jewish population.

-Dr. Allen Kerkeslager concluded in a scholarly study that the Septuagint is among the oldest works to state that Mount Sinai is in northwestern Saudi Arabia.
+Dr. Allen Kerkeslager concluded in a scholarly study that the Septuagint is among the oldest known works to state that Mount Sinai is in northwestern Saudi Arabia.

 The Septuagint’s version of Exodus says that Mount Sinai is near an ancient city named Madyan, also spelled as “Madian” and “Madiam.”
 It states that Madyan is the land of Jethro where Moses fled to after killing an Egyptian.
 Madyan corresponds to a city named Al-Bad in Saudi Arabia today and the name still shows up on current maps.

 Current Bibles state that Moses went to “Midian,” a broader ancient land that would include Al-Bad.

 The Septuagint refers to the specific city of Madyan that would be within the broader territory of Midian.
-It has also been suggested that Madyan would be referenced in the 3rd century B.C. as a way of referring to Midian overall or that Madyan/Madian/Madiam are alternative spellings of Midian.
+It has also been suggested that Madyan would be used in the 3rd century B.C. as a way of referring to Midian overall - or - that Madyan/Madian/Madiam are alternative spellings of the same location.

-Dr. Kerkeslager’s study found that these sources report that Mount Sinai/Horeb is near this city, pointing to Jabal al-Lawz/Jabal Maqla, which are both a short distance from al-Bad.
+The fact Dr. Kerkeslager’s study found that this source reports Mount Sinai/Horeb to be near this city, points to Jabal al-Lawz/Jabal Maqla, which are both a short distance from Al-Bad.